 The following are eligibility criteria for nominations.
 They must:

-Teach mathematics or science at the kindergarten through grade 6 level in a public or private school.
+Teach mathematics or science at the 7-12 grade level in a public or private school.

 Hold at least a bachelor's degree from an accredited institution.